bengreff/doggpt/README.md

 # doggpt
-Have your dog answer all your questions
+Have your dog answer all your questions.